Shelly and Stuart Topham at Infinity Coffee, Helderberg Nature Reserve

 The challenge

-Paper stamp cards were the obvious option, but they carry familiar problems: they get lost, they're anonymous, and they give the business no data and no communication channel.
+Paper stamp cards are the obvious starting point, but they carry familiar problems: they get lost, they're anonymous, and they give the business no data and no way to reach customers between visits.
 Infinity Coffee needed something their customers would actually use without friction — and something that would give them visibility into whether it was working.

 What they launched

-Infinity Coffee launched their Lekka Coffee Rewards programme with a single QR code at the counter.
+Infinity Coffee launched their Lekka Coffee Rewards programme with a single QR code at the trailer.
 Customers scan to collect a stamp in their mobile browser — no app download, no form to fill in.
-The reward is 10 stamps for R30 off their next drink.
+The programme follows them wherever Infinity Coffee trades, whether at the reserve or at a function or event.

 The setup took minutes.
-The ongoing management — checking the dashboard, monitoring who's close to a reward — takes under two minutes a day.
-For a small team running a coffee shop at a nature reserve, that operational simplicity was essential.
+The ongoing management — checking the dashboard, seeing who's close to a reward — takes very little time each day.
+For a small team running a mobile café, that operational simplicity was essential.

 Earning stamps at Infinity Coffee, Helderberg Nature Reserve · Somerset West